-17.00 – 17.30 Corona Multimedia Showcase Tatyana Tsyrlina-Spady (Seattle Pacific University), Marilyn Cohen (University of Washington, Seattle) and Janine Magidman.
+17.00 – 17.30 Corona Multimedia Showcase Tatyana Tsyrlina-Spady (Seattle Pacific University), Marilyn Cohen (University of Washington, Seattle), Janine Magidman, Rob Hickling and Annabel Hickling.

 Launched in April 2020, Corona Multimedia Showcase provided a safe outlet for young people worldwide to celebrate their creativity and to share their thoughts and feelings during the pandemic using one of their favorite mediums (e.g. video, photography, writing word, drawings, music, etc.).
 The Showcase’s initiator, Action for Media Education, reached out to every continent to recruit participants.
 The efforts of dedicated volunteers throughout the world generated numerous entries which have been digitally displayed on the project website.
 While diverse in the form of expression and cultural context, many submissions remained similar in their messages to the adult world as demonstrated through images of Coronavirus, masks, and hand sanitizers, or by songs and poems filled with nostalgia for the freedom to play outside, travel, and socialize with friends.
 The presenters will reveal and describe these common themes along with their culturally different representations and make suggestions of the project’s use in K-12 educational institutions around the world.